Blue Cross Blue Shield of Massachusetts

 Our research uncovered opportunities to engage and inspire consumers in meaningful ways through their experiences with staff.
 To realize this opportunity, new approaches to hiring, planning, metrics, and governance would be needed.

 Lastly, on a strategic level, we learned that the experience needed to be clearly associated with our client’s parent brand.
 This would not only help to overcome consumer distrust and confusion, it would also move the client’s innovation function closer to the day-to-day business and consumers themselves.
 One of the biggest risks with innovation is that it’s perceived as someone else’s job or is disconnected from the core business and what the consumer really needs.
-The iexperience needed to signal that engaging consumers in co-creation or conversations about health and healthcare innovation was at the heart of the client’s larger mission.
+The experience needed to signal that engaging consumers in co-creation or conversations about health and healthcare innovation was at the heart of the client’s larger mission.

 Participatory design with consumers allowed us to bring to the surface unmet needs and desires by having people make objects and tell stories about what they mean and why they matter.
 Designing with—not just for—consumers was a critical ingredient for designing a successful experience.

-Our Approach
+The Approach

 The full-scale prototype of the space was made out of foam core in three days.
 It helped to streamline decisions and optimize the design of the space.
 It also allowed the client’s staff to rehearse and refine the service experience prior to opening.